Vampaier2/Born2beroot-/README.md

 ## 🔸 1.1: In the VM
 1. Press new

-1. Unattended Guest OS
+2. Unattended Guest OS

-	- user: xalves
+	- User: xalves

-	- password: debian123
+	- Password: debian123

-	- hostname: xalves42
+	- Hostname: xalves42

 ### 2. 🔸Virtual machine Name and Operating System